A demon witch from another world comes to conquer.

 Balls of crackling energy streaked toward Ruth and DiMaggio.
 They batted them away sending them to crash into the skyscrapers.
 Explosions rained concrete and glass.
 Ruth missed one.
 Shards of red hot titanium and bubbling silicon burned through the pavement. Ángels of black smoke rose over his grave.

-I barked, “Direct your attack on the witch.”
+I stabbed an arm upward.
+“Direct your attack on the witch.”

-I yelled, “Get behind the buildings!
-Kill the ghouls until H.Q. gives us a plan.”
+I looked for cover.
+“Get behind the buildings!
+Kill the ghouls until Central gives us a plan.”

-I sprinted toward the nearest large building while keeping track of where the others were going.
+Keeping track of where the others were going, I sprinted toward the nearest large building.
 A ghoul was chasing a small group.
 Swinging my wand, its bolt found its target.
 It burnt a neat smoking hole though its reptilian torso.
 Another ghoul done for.
 But, I didn’t feel like cheering.
 Seconds ago, the same bolt would have turned it into dust.
 They were becoming more resistant.

 A tremendous explosion rocked the ground.
 A building with a dozen stories leaned over with a groan of folding steel followed by a thunderous crash and ashy plumes as it smashed into the pavement.
 DiMaggio’s icon vanished.
 The witch was getting stronger.
 It could only mean the hole in the barrier between worlds was growing thus giving her more power.

 It’s funny how when so many things are happening a plan just pops up.
-This one was too drastic to inform H.Q.
-I knew many humans wouldn’t approve.
+This one was too drastic to inform Central.
+I knew many wouldn’t approve even in war.
+I say end it as quick as you can.

-I closed the line to H.Q. and spoke to my team, “Hey, you wimps, get back to the intersection.
+I closed the line to Central and spoke to my team, “Hey, you wimps, get back to the intersection.
 Gibson!
-I”m going to conjure you a baseball.
+I’m going to conjure you a baseball.
 When I give the word, throw it as hard as you can at that bitch.
-Williams, Jackson!
+Williams, Joe!
 When I unleash my attack, give her all you’ve got.”

 On my cap’s visor the Jack of Lanterns converged on the intersection’s perimeter.
 I saw the baseball appear in Gibson’s hand, and launched a bomb at the witch.
-Williams and Jackson followed my lead.
-As soon as the explosions shrouded their target, I shouted, “Gibson show your stuff!”
+Williams and Joe followed my lead.
+As soon as the explosions shrouded their target, I shouted, “Gibson, show your stuff!”

-Gibson threw that baseball faster than the real Gibson had ever done, but still that witch caught it.
+Gibson fired that baseball faster than the real Gibson had ever done, but still that witch caught it.
 It didn’t matter.
-I’d timed the singularity to pop into being as soon as the baseball hit something.
+I’d set the singularity to pop into being as soon as the baseball hit something.

 The witch managed to say the first syllable of her spell before she was sucked into the singularity.
 Then, there was a maelstrom, the wormhole closed, and the ghouls turned to dust.

-Well, we lost two ai’s and thousands of civilians.
+Well, we lost two of us and thousands of people.
 What did they lose?
 Billions?
 I call that a probable win.